sdthompson1/babylon/README.md

  - better error messages
  - the provers to be used should be specified in some config file, rather than hard coded

-The compiler should also be portable to other architectures and operating systems (currently it only supports x86-64 and Linux).

 Rewriting the compiler in its own language might be interesting, at some point -- but for now it probably makes sense to continue